ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam/concept_model.rst

 In addition to management and treatment of MAM and SAM, we will model a number of sufficiently robust interventions that directly prevent AM.
 We will also model interventions that affect risk factors for wasting including birthweight and infectious disease.
 For each intervention, we obtain current population coverage levels, effect sizes and costs for cost-effectiveness analysis.

-We will model wasting in an individual as a collection of distinct states, where an individual is in a single state and may transition to other states following the arrows between states (Figure 6).
+We will model wasting in an individual as a collection of distinct states, where an individual is in a single state and may transition to other states following the arrows between states (see wasting exposure model).
 In GBD, wasting has four categories corresponding to different WFH z-score ranges.
 Simulants transition forward through the four wasting states by the incidence rate and backward towards healthier states by the recovery rate.
 Risk factors such as low birthweight (LBW) or infectious diseases increases the forward incidence rates.
 We will model differential incidence and recovery rates based on intervention coverage: simulants covered by direct wasting preventive interventions will experience lower forward incidence rates compared to those not covered and simulants covered by therapeutic interventions will experience a higher recovery rate than those not covered.
 Wasting prevalence and incidence will be reduced either by greater effectiveness of interventions or greater coverage of interventions.
 Interventions that address birthweight or infectious diseases will affect wasting through the risk factor causal pathway.

 This model will allow us to understand and quantify the impact of different combinations of preventive and treatment strategies on wasting and wasting attributable DALYs at the national level.